Youth Health Promoter

 B. Completed minimum 2 semesters of Spanish college‐level coursework within the past 6 years

 C. Native/fluent speaker of Spanish

-• The Paraguayan diet is heavily based on meat therefore it can be challenging for vegetarians.
-The diet is also very high in carbohydrates - many meals involve more than one starch at a time, for example manioc and pasta or manioc and rice.
-Manioc and meat are eaten at least once a day almost every day.
-Fruits are available by season.
-Most sites have access to tomatoes, onions and green peppers; but may have limited access to other vegetables.
-Many Volunteers have gardens in order to increase access to vegetables.
+(e.g. manioc and pasta or manioc and rice).
+In many Paraguayan families, manioc and meat are eaten almost every day.
+Fruits are available seasonally.
+Most communities have access to tomatoes, onions and green peppers, however some have limited access to other vegetables.
+Many Volunteers plant gardens in order to increase access to vegetables.

-Learn more about the Volunteer experience in Paraguay: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Paraguay: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.